lcfd/trak/README.md

 `trak start pasta -c rigatoni`

-All the commands are described in the help command:

-`trak --help`

 ## Starship

-There is a dedicated command that ouputs clean strings for tools like Starship:
+There is a dedicated command that outputs clean strings for tools like Starship:

 `trak status -s` or `trak status --starship`